solita/solita.github.com/_posts/2017-11-21-Installing-Jenkins-with-PowerShell-DSC.md

 * Protect Jenkins by settings IIS in front of it
 * Make sure that all traffic is HTTPS

-Once our objective is now clear we can look how I managed to do it.
+Once our objective is now clear we can take a look at how I managed to do it.

 ## Starting the scripting

 In the below I have the basic structure of my PowerShell script.
-There are few important parts in the script.
+There are a few important parts in the script.
 The most important one is the Configuration JENKINS_CI which states that here is my DSC configuration.
-It has few steps in it:
+It has a few steps in it:

 1. State the name of the configuration (JENKINS_CI)
 2. Declare parameters (JenkinsPort with default value of 8080)